 How do I test if my VPN is working correctly?

 Visit a site like whatismyipaddress.com to verify your IP address shows as the VPN server.
 Check for DNS leaks and verify traffic routes.
-Getting the best nordvpn discount for 3 years and what to do if its gone: Secure VPN Deals, Tips, and Alternatives 2026
+Best vpn for emby keep your media server secure and private: Protect, Access, and Stream with Confidence 2026

 How do I switch server locations?